Quebec City

 Explorer Samuel de Champlain founded a French settlement here in 1608, and adopted the Algonquin name.
 Quebec City is one of the oldest European settlements in North America.
 The ramparts surrounding Old Quebec (Vieux-Québec) are the only fortified city walls remaining in the Americas north of Mexico.
 This area was declared a World Heritage Site by UNESCO in 1985 as the "Historic District of Old Québec".

-The city's landmarks include the Château Frontenac hotel that dominates the skyline and the Citadelle of Quebec, an intact fortress that forms the centrepiece of the ramparts surrounding the old city and includes a secondary royal residence.
-The National Assembly of Quebec (provincial legislature), the Musée national des beaux-arts du Québec (National Museum of Fine Arts of Quebec), and the Musée de la civilisation (Museum of Civilization) are found within or near Vieux-Québec.

 Name and usage

 Common English-language usage distinguishes the city from the province by referring to the former as Quebec City.

 According to the Government of Canada, the Government of Quebec, and the Geographical Names Board of Canada, the names of Canadian cities and towns have only one official form.
-Thus, Québec is officially spelled with an accented é in both Canadian English and French.
+Thus, Québec is officially spelled with an accented é in both French and Canadian English.
 However, province names can have different forms in English and French.
 As a result, in English, the federal government style distinguishes the city and province by spelling the city with an acute accent (Québec) and the province without one (Quebec).
 The government of Quebec spells both names "Québec", including when writing in English.